codepr/jas/README.md

 * Some refactoring of bad code parts
 * Better handle of the `RemoteException` thing, specially for local actors
+* Decouple of the remote calls from the local ones
 * A basic failure detection on the cluster side of the project

 ## License